-This period would also provide the opportunity to undergo training and familiarization with the new practices and weaponry of war as they evolved; in the case of the Newfoundland Battalion this had at least partially been undertaken in the vicinity of the communities of Carnoy and Coisy.
+And as has been related in an earlier paragraph, this period also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this had at least partially been undertaken in the vicinity of the communities of Carnoy and Coisy.

 On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
 It was at a place called Sailly-Saillisel and the reception offered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were withdrawn on February 25 to return three days later.

-They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.
+They carried with them orders for a...bombing raid...on the enemy positions in the remnants of a place called Sailly-Saillisel..., the operation to be carried out on March 1.